About Us

 While my role is very ‘behind the scenes’ at the Collective, I am enjoying calling on my experience in the fundraising field to make things happen for the women of Wellington and to support my colleagues who are integral to helping those who come to us for support.

-Our Board
+Our Committee

-BOARD CHAIR
+CHAIR

-Caroline Flora
+Caroline

 SECRETARY

-I joined the board in late 2024 and am honoured to support this amazing team to deliver a vital service to women in Wellington.
+I joined the Committee in late 2024 and am honoured to support this amazing team to deliver a vital service to women in Wellington.
 I am a public servant and have spent the majority of my career in policy and operational roles in areas of child well-being, family and sexual violence and women's health.
 I trained as a lawyer at Otago University, and am currently studying towards a Masters in Counselling.
 I love working with others on a shared mission to help individuals, whānau and communities thrive.

 TREASURER

-Jessie Manning
+Jessie

-BOARD MEMBER
+COMMITTEE MEMBER

 I'm passionate about helping community organisations achieve their goals.
 My background is in government relations, communications & engagement, and project management, and I have held roles across the Public Sector and at Parliament.
-I joined the board in May 2023.
+I joined the Committee in May 2023.

 Our Story